 Courgettes are very easy to grow at home and don’t need to much space.
 I’ve grown courgettes in pots of multipurpose compost at my back door.
 Leave them in a sunny spot and they will happily keep fruiting all Summer.
 Courgette fritters are a great way of using up a glut of courgettes when they are aplenty mid Summer.

-If you liked this simple Vegetarian brunch dish then why not try our Cornbread with Corn Salsa, our Healthy Green Omelette, or our Spicy Shakshuka.
+If you liked this simple Vegetarian dish then why not try our Courgette Pasta, our Twice Baked Cheese Souffles, our Cornbread with Corn Salsa, our Healthy Green Omelette, or our Spicy Shakshuka.
 Or, for something sweeter, try our Dutch Poffertjes.

 - 2 tsp salt